ora0600/confluent_protobuf_playground/Strategy.md

 Overall, backward compatibility offers a streamlined approach to managing schema evolution, prioritizing simplicity, speed, and flexibility.
 However, it may not be suitable for all situations, particularly those where compatibility with future versions is a critical consideration.

-## List of best methods for specific pattern
+## List of methods for specific pattern

 While there isn't a one-size-fits-all list of which compatibility method fits best for specific patterns, here are some general guidelines: